top of page

 E.g. James Brown, Stevie Wonder, Kool & the Gang.

-Disco was characterized by a four-on-the-floor rhythm (bass drum hit on every beat in 4/4 time), strong syncopated bass lines.
-It was a major sociological phenomenon that brought together people
+Disco was characterized by a four-on-the-floor rhythm (bass drum hit on every beat in 4/4 time), syncopated bass lines.
+It was a major sociological phenomenon that brought together people of different ethnic, social and sexual backgrounds on the dance floor.

 E.g. Bee Gees, Gloria Gaynor.